92nd Air Refueling Wing: History

-The wing's origins lie with the 92d Bombardment Group, first established during World War II.
+92d Bombardment Wing B-36B Peacemaker (Note: Aircraft is Consolidated B-36B Peacemaker, serial 44-92065, shown in 1952 after conversion to B-36D with the addition of four General Electric J47-GE-19 turbojets.
+Shows 326th Bombardment Squadron emblem, red/yellow tail flashes.)

 On 17 November 1947, the 92d Bombardment Wing, Very Heavy was organized at Spokane Army Air Field, Washington as part of the United States Air Force's wing base reorganization, in which combat groups and all supporting units on a base were assigned to a single wing.
 The 92d Bombardment Group, flying Boeing B-29 Superfortresses became its operational component.
 It served as a double-sized B-29 wing until April 1950, and again from May 1950 to April 1951, although one bomb group was generally deployed overseas for training or combat in Korea.
 It also supervised the 454th Bombardment Group, a Reserve corollary bomb group from June 1949 until February 1951, when the 454th was called to active duty for the Korean War.

 Upon return to the United States, the wing reequipped with the Convair B-36 Peacemaker.
 In August and September 1953, the wing completed the first mass flight of B-36s to the Far East in Operation Big Stick.
 The 92d visited bases in Japan, Okinawa and Guam.
 Big Stick followed close on the heels of the end of hostilities in Korea and was intended to show American determination to keep the peace in the Far East.
 On 15 and 16 October 1954 the wing deployed to Andersen Air Force Base, Guam for 90 days.
 This was the first deployment of an entire wing of Peacemakers to an overseas base.
 The wing deployed to Andersen again from 26 April until 6 July 1956.